Jesus had a way of saying offensive things. At least if you stop to think about them.

 I say notoriously, because it has been generations since large numbers of church goers have understood the meaning of “Ebenezer.”
 It’s a stone of remembrance, set up by the judge and prophet Samuel on an occasion well worth remembering.

 In John 8, Jesus had a heated discussion about his ministry and credentials with Jewish leaders in the temple.
 He left, noticed a man born blind, and healed him.
 It was the Sabbath, so the leaders who were offended at him before became more offended and took out their frustration on the formerly blind man.
 Jesus’ disciples also saw the blind man, but they took it as a springboard for a theological discussion about sin (John 9:1-7).
 Has the church to this day understood what Jesus said and did?

-Satan appeared to win a great victory in Eden by corrupting the man and the woman God had made.… Read the rest
+Satan appeared to win a great victory in Eden by corrupting the man and the woman God had made.
+God declared that the seed of the woman would ultimately defeat him.… Read the rest

 The following passage, Philippians 2:5-11 (NIV) may be a portion of a hymn sung in the Philippian church.
 Of course, it matters less whether anyone ever sang it than whether anyone lives up to it.
 It tells us Christ Jesus’ attitude–not as the risen Lord of glory, but the humble rabbi who walked the earth teaching the unreached.
 He expects his followers to have the same attitude.

 Your attitude should be the same as that of Christ Jesus: Who, being in very nature God, did not consider equality with God something to be grasped, but made himself nothing, taking the very nature of a servant, being made in human likeness.